University of Montana Style Guide

 China Preferred word for routine references to the mainland.
 Use the "People's Republic of China" only in direct quotations or if necessary to distinguish the mainland from Taiwan.

 cities and towns Capitalize.
 For local and in-state publications, Montana cities and towns stand alone.
-In general, those out of state should appear with state names: I lived in Ann Arbor, Mich., for four years.
+In general, those out of state should appear with state names: I lived in Ann Arbor, Michigan, for four years.
 However, the following cities stand on their own:

 Salt Lake City